Van-Vu/car-behavioral-cloning/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to make sure that the car can stay on the lane

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+- Load images:
++ I load the image path into X_train array, the center images takes the current streering angle, left and right images has an adjusted_angle variable to make up for the center (line 25-34)

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
++ In order to gauge how well the model was working, I shuffle images position then split my image and steering angle data into a training and validation set, test_size = 20%

+- PreProcess images:
++ Crop the top 60px and bottom 20px of all images
++ Resize image to (64,64,3) ...
+The reason is: when I keep the images at their original size, it takes 30 mins to train each epoch.
+Reducing the image size reduces paramaters which leads to faster training time
++ Radomly apply Flip & Brightness adjustment

+- Training:
++ Use a neural network model similar to the famous nVidia model.
+I thought this model might be appropriate because it's been widely used with great result
-To combat the overfitting, I modified the model so that ...
++ To combat the overfitting, I modified the model so that each layer has L2 regularizer and each FC layer has a dropout rate of 0.5

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
++ I use generator with batch_size = 32 to combat memory and limitation also ensure every single training step is different.
+This allows better generalization for the model

+- Run the simulator: several attemps to tweak
++ the hyper-parameters (batch_size, learning-rate, epochs number ...)
++ training dataset (2 normal laps, 2 reveser laps, recovery)
++ image preprocess (Grayscale, Image resize, Crop different position, Random fip, Add flipped image to double the data point)

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+The vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture